fieldtrip/website/tutorial/scripting/distributedcomputing_parfor.md

     - /tutorial/distributedcomputing_parfor/
 ---

-# Speeding up your analysis using distributed computing with parfor

 ## Introduction

 Many times you are faced with the analysis of multiple subjects and experimental conditions, or with the analysis of your data using multiple analysis parameters (e.g., frequency bands).
 Parallel computing in MATLAB can help you to speed up these types of analysis.
 This tutorial describes an approach for distributing the analysis of multiple subjects using the [MATLAB Parallel Computing toolbox](http://www.mathworks.com/products/parallel-computing/).